Whole Farm Planning

 Creating and Implementing a Whole Farm Plan

-- The Team reviews technical and financial options with the farmer and drafts a Whole Farm Plan.
+• The Team reviews technical and financial options with the landowner/farmer and drafts a Whole Farm Plan (WFP-2).

-- Program staff provides continuing support to the farmer to ensure the Plan’s long-term success.
+• Program staff provides continued support to the landowner/farmer to ensure the Plan’s long-term success.